 Armed forces personnel (serving and retired) together with a family guest have free admission to Rosemoor on Remembrance Day 11 November - (please bring ID or proof of status such as the Tri-Forces Veteran’s badge).

 the RHS today and get 12 months for the price of 9

-Come along to Rosemoor to see our beautiful ceramic red poppies and Unknown Soldier, and then stay for some fun events and activities for the children over the school holidays.
+Visit Rosemoor to see our beautiful ceramic red poppies and Unknown Soldier, and then plan ahead for some festive days out too.

 Mrs Giddings, RHS member